KwikKill/many-analysts-repro/README.md

   - The code run and the output seems correct.
 There might be a post processing step not provided to format the output as in the paper.
   - We couldn't find the "2.93" correlation value mentioned in the original paper nor the [0.11, 78.66] confidence interval.
   - /!\ We lacked knowledge in statistics to fully understand and transform the output.
+- 28 :
+  - The code runs for a very long time without producing any output.
+We had to switch to a more powerful machine to get it to finish and it still took several hours.
+  - Once completed, we couldn't find the "1.38" correlation value mentioned in the original paper nor the [1.12, 1.71] confidence interval.
+  - /!\ We lacked knowledge in statistics to fully understand and transform the output.

+For most of the teams we attempted to reproduce, we were only partially successful.
+While we managed to run the code in several cases, we often could not extract the specific statistics reported in the original study due to missing code segments, output formats, or lack of statistical expertise and because the paper only provided the final results without detailed intermediate steps.

 ## Replicability

-### Team 0: LLM-Generated Replication Experiment
+### Team 30: LLM-Generated Replication Experiment

 **Replication Goal**: The original "Many Analysts" study (Silberzahn et al., 2018) had 29 independent research teams analyze the same dataset to answer one question.
-We replicate this experiment by adding a "30th team" - but this team is entirely AI-generated using Large Language Models (December 2025).
+We replicate this experiment by adding a "30th team" - but because of our knowledge in stats, this team is entirely AI-generated using Large Language Models.
 This tests whether modern AI can independently conduct statistical research comparable to human researchers.

-**Research Question**: Are soccer players with dark skin tone more likely than those with light skin tone to receive red cards from referees?

-**Why This Is Replication, Not Reproduction**:
-- **Reproduction**: Running the exact same code/methods from original teams
-- **Replication**: Independent analysis of the same data with potentially different methods
-- Team 0 represents a *new* independent analysis (replication), not re-running existing code (reproduction)

-**Files**:
+***Files**:
-- `team-0.py` - Complete Python analysis script
+- `team-30.py` - Complete Python analysis script
-- `team-0-analysis.png` - Visualizations of results
+- `team-30-analysis.png` - Visualizations of results
-- `TEAM-0-REPORT.md` - Detailed analysis report with full methodology and findings
+- `TEAM-30-REPORT.md` - Detailed analysis report with full methodology and findings
 - `requirements.txt` - Python package dependencies

 **Methodology**: